choria-io/website/docs/content/concepts/large_scale/_index.md

 }
 ```

-Output from this looksl like:
+Output from this looks like:

 ```nohighlight
 INFO[0004] [2021-08-02 15:07:06 +0200 CEST] Received a reply from example.net via rpcutil#ping request 96dbb3da5c9e45bb96a1211b81764cb1: OK  component=receiver